 More access to care for uninsured patients

 First of all, the Mayor and her team intend to make hospitals provide more free care to patients.

 That’s one idea Lightfoot’s transition team intends to make possible, thereby creating better access to care for people who do not have health insurance.

-To put it mildly, the idea would not appeal to Chicago-area hospital CEOs, but a solution needs to be found to insure a fair distribution of the uninsured population needing healthcare between the public and the private hospitals.
-As a a WBEZ investigation found last year, the Cook County-run health system has provided more free care in the county over the last several years than other public and private hospitals.
+To put it mildly, the idea would not appeal to Chicago-area hospital CEOs, but a solution needs to be found to ensure a fair distribution of the uninsured population needing healthcare between the public and the private hospitals.
+As a WBEZ investigation found last year, the Cook County-run health system has provided more free care in the county over the last several years than other public and private hospitals.